kaisenlinux/manpages-dev/category/FTP/lFTP.md

               when true, use Server Name Indication (SNI) TLS extension.

        ssl:verify-certificate (boolean)
               if set to yes, then verify server's certificate to be signed by a known Certificate Authority and not be on Certificate Revocation List.
-You can spec‐ ify either host name or certificate fingerprint in the closure.
+You can specify either host name or cer‐ tificate fingerprint in the closure.

        ssl:priority (string)
               free form priority string for GnuTLS.
 If built with OpenSSL the understood values are + or - followed by SSL3.0, TLS1.0, TLS1.1 or TLS1.2, separated by :.
-Example:
-                   set ssl:priority "NORMAL:-SSL3.0:-TLS1.0:-TLS1.1:+TLS1.2"
+Example: set ssl:priority "NORMAL:-SSL3.0:-TLS1.0:-TLS1.1:+TLS1.2"

        torrent:ip (ipv4 address)